Singular symplectic spaces and holomorphic membranes

 If it is only a rational basis then the chart $U_{\Delta'}$ is isomorphic to the quotient of $\tilde U_{\Delta'}$ by a finite group (with the number of elements equal to the discriminant of $\ff_{\Delta'}$).
 Considered together, symplectic and complex constructions yield the following proposition. \begin{prop} The singular locus of $X_\Delta$ is given by

 where the union is taken over faces $\Delta'\subset\dd\Delta$ such that $\ff_{\Delta'}\subset M$ is not an integer basis of $\mr^{\Delta'}$.

-If $\Delta$ is simple, i.e. each of its vertiecs is adjacent to $n$ facets, then a neighborhood of each singular point of $\Sigma$ in $X$ can be presented as the quotient singularity of $\C^n$ by a finite group. \end{prop} In particular, $X_\Delta$ is smooth in complex codimension 2 and thus $H_{2n}(X;\Q)=\Q$.
+If $\Delta$ is simple, i.e. each of its vertices is adjacent to $n$ facets, then a neighborhood of each singular point of $\Sigma$ in $X$ can be presented as the quotient singularity of $\C^n$ by a finite group. \end{prop} In particular, $X_\Delta$ is smooth outside of a complex codimension 2 locus and $H_{2n}(X;\Q)=\Q$.

-Yet another, the third toric variety construction exhibits $X_\Delta$ as a subvariety of $\cp^m$ with $m=\#(\Delta\cap N)-1$, thus giving its non-singular part a K\"ahler structure.
+There is yet the third toric variety construction exhibiting $X_\Delta$ as a subvariety of $\cp^m$ with $m=\#(\Delta\cap N)-1$, thus giving its non-singular part a K\"ahler structure.
 For this purpose consider a bijection between the $m+1$ homogeneous coordinates of $\cp^m$ and the lattice points of $\Delta$.
 Each lattice point of $\Delta$ is a multiplicatively linear functional on $M_{\C}=M\otimes\C^\times\approx (\C^\times)^n$.
 Taken together, they define a map to $(\C^\times)^{m+1}$ and, after projectivization, to $\cp^m$.
 The closure $X_\Delta\subset\cp^m$ of the image recovers at the same time the symplectic toric variety of the first construction and the complex toric variety from the second construction, see \cite{GKZ}.
 This implies the following proposition. \begin{prop} For each lattice polytope $\Delta\subset\nr$ the pair $(X_\Delta,\Sigma)$ is a singular symplectic space. \end{prop} The smooth locus $X^\circ=X\setminus\Sigma$ is a K\"ahler manifold.
 The inverse image is a complex (reducible) hypersurface.
 Smooth points of $Z$ are simple poles of the meromorphic volume form